 - The COLP, or such senior colleague to whom she may delegate the investigation, will send you a detailed Letter of Response to your complaint, including suggestions for resolving the matter, within 20 working days of sending you the acknowledgement letter.

 - If the COLP requires more time to complete the investigation you will (within the 20 working day time period referred to above) be updated generally and regarding any extension of time required and the reason for the same.

 - If you remain dissatisfied following receipt of the Letter of Response, you are then at liberty to contact the Legal Ombudsman whose contact details are as follows:

 That organisation is the Statutory Body to whom you may refer your complaint, once the Firm has concluded its professional obligation to try and resolve it.

-Complaints to the Legal Ombudsman must usually be made within six years of the act or omission occurring about which you are complaining; or within three years from when you should have known about or become aware that there were grounds for complaint.
+Complaints to the Legal Ombudsman must usually be made within one year of the act or omission occurring about which you are complaining or within one year from when you should have known about or become aware that there were grounds for complaint.

 A complainant must ordinarily refer a complaint to the Legal Ombudsman within six months of the Firm’s Letter of Response and any failure to do so may mean that the Ombudsman will decline to deal with your complaint.